About Us

 James Boyle

-Retired businessman, catalyst for annual Dorothy Day lecture at Manhattan College, his alma mater.
+Jim is a retired businessman who inititiated the annual Dorothy Day lecture at Manhattan University, his alma mater.

 -